mallexxx/magic4pc/README.md

 Allows you to use the magic remote on your webOS LG TV as a mouse for your PC.

-Modified to remove the gear icon and make settings open when 'Red' pressed.
+Modified to remove the gear icon and make settings open when 'Guide' is pressed.

 # ⚠️THIS VERSION HAS SLEEP DISABLED.
 Be careful with OLEDs.⚠️